 - 2001 – 2003 Sam Harris

-The Matamata-Tirau Camera Club is proud to be the event photographers for the Hamilton, NZ edition of The Distinguished Gentleman’s Ride, a worldwide charity event for men’s health.
+- The Matamata-Tirau Camera Club are proud to be the event photographers for the Hamilton, NZ edition of The Distinguished Gentleman’s Ride since 2017.
+The DGR is a worldwide charity event for men's health.